comment:

 }

-If requested size is greater or equal than 11, this handler returns a blank packet of type 0xB0 and size 0.
+If the requested size is greater or equal to 11, this handler returns a blank packet of type ERROR_ECU_PARAMETER and size 0.

 in_PID: 0x05